 Sharing libraries between .Net Core and .Net Framework applications

-f you make any significant commitment to .Net Core there is a fair chance that you’ll need to share some libraries with .Net framework applications.
-After all, .Net Core is an emerging ecosystem that still has a lot of missing pieces.
+[Updated: Nov 2018] If you plan to make any significant commitment to .Net Core there is a fair chance that you'll need to share some libraries with .Net framework applications.
+You will have some legacy baggage that cannot be migrated easily and .Net Core is an emerging ecosystem with a number of missing pieces.

-In a mixed ecosystem you have two options for sharing libraries.
-Firstly, you can develop a .Net Standard library that can, in theory, be shared directly between applications so long as the versions match up.
+If you want to evolve towards a mixed ecosystem you have two options for sharing libraries.
+Firstly, you can develop a .Net Standard library that can be shared directly between applications so long as the versions match up.
 Alternatively, you can use multi-targeting to cross-compile a library for more than one platform.